akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 ## Import/export the table structure

 ### Import/export the columns
 You can import/export a table attribute the same way as the other attribute types, by using the `attribute import` or `attribute export` profiles.
-But, the structure of your table (a.k.a, the columns of your table) must be written in a JSON format, and inserted in the dedicated column of your import/export file, called `table_configuration`.
+But, the structure of your table (i.e, the columns of your table) must be written in a JSON format, and inserted in the dedicated column of your import/export file, called `table_configuration`.

 :::tips
 We are aware that this JSON format is not ideal, but there is no other easy way to proceed as of today.
 That's why, if you need to make some changes via flat files, we advise you to export your attributes first, fix what you need to fix, and re-import it.